Khaikhai01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the first three lines of a file iacta
+a script that creates a file which ends with a new line